zdavatz/voice2graph/README.md

 10. Max.
 5 minute recordings.
 11. Save State of arousel to every recording from _Drop-Down_ a) high b) medium c) low
 12. Print voice sample in landscape on A4.
 Pitch is dotted line. dB is full line.
 13. We do not want to find hidden noises.
-We want to dispaly the the voice over a time period of max.
+We want to dispaly the voice over a time period of max.
 5 Minutes.